Admission Test for Dental Hygiene (ATDH) FAQ

 - Accumulation of validity evidence (i.e., psychometric research)

-Fee waivers are now available and application information is provided below.
+Fee waivers for 2024 are now available and application information is provided below.

 In documented cases of severe financial hardship, a limited number of partial fee waivers are available to ATDH examinees each calendar year (January - December).
 The partial fee waiver covers 50% of the ATDH fee.
 The partial fee waiver does not apply to any charges associated with rescheduling/canceling a test date or score reporting after the time of initial application.
 Partial fee waivers are granted on a first-come, first-served basis to eligible examinees who have submitted the required documents.
 An examinee is eligible to request a partial fee waiver if each of the following criteria are met: